patbenatar/crevasse/README.md

   previewer: null, // required. jQuery object or selector string
   editorStyle: "default", // theme to use for editor
   usePreviewerReset: true, // reset CSS for previewer pane
-  previewerStyle: "github" // theme to use for previewer }
+  previewerStyle: "github", // theme to use for previewer
+  convertTabsToSpaces: 2 // number of spaces or false }
 ```